 Whether you want to buy artisanal souvenirs or simply eat your heart out, the Mercado 20 de Noviembre is one of the best places to visit in Oaxaca!

 Oaxacan hot chocolate is spiced with cinnamon and is famous for a reason–it is absolutely delicious!
 Don’t leave town without sampling a cup.

 Fall in love with Hierve el Agua.

 I saved my favorite of all the fun things to do in Oaxaca for last.

 Hierve el Agua is a petrified waterfall, and the area you visit in order to view it is filled with pools formed of the same calcium carbonate that created the “falls”.

 Stand and look forward from the pools, and you will see the gorgeous mountains opening up before you–the view is irresistible.

-Sadly, Hierve el Agua is a couple of hours from Oaxaca by car–but it is a must see.
-This is, hands down, our favorite thing that we saw while in Oaxaca, and our only regret is that we weren’t able to stay longer.
+Sadly, Hierve el Agua is a couple of hours from Oaxaca City by car–but it is a must-see and one of the best day trips from Oaxaca.
+This is, hands down, our favorite thing that we saw while in the region, and our only regret is that we weren’t able to stay longer.